Short History of the Orthodox Church of the Culdees

 It is also further documented in other works such as the “ECCLESIASTICAL ANTIQUITIES OF THE CYMRY” OR THE ANCIENT BRITISH CHURCH ITS HISTORY, DOCTRINE, AND RITES” – DOWNLOAD FULL BOOK PDF

-Historically many of the Monks were married with children, and they retired there at the Abbey.
+Historically many of the Orthodox Monks had wives and children, and they retired there at the Glastonbury Abbey.
 Some of them were young students getting their early education there.
+Many Kings retired there to become a Monk, leaving their political duties, their wives and children only for visiting, and dedicating all their time to the Culdees’ church.
 For centuries celibacy was contested against at the Abbey.
 Like the orthodox priests, it was composed of married clergy.
+The Benedictine Monks came later, but these were also welcomed among the Culdee institutions.

 The Rights Transferred to the Descendants in Spiritual Anointing.